 Choose an alternative living option

-Some colleges may offer alternative living options for students including cooperative housing.
+Some colleges may offer alternative living options for students, including cooperative housing.
 These options allow student to live on-campus, but generally allow the residents of the co-op or house to be responsible for cooking their own meals.
-Oberlin College in Ohio is one example of a college the offers this option to students.
+For example, the University of Florida’s Cooperative Living Organization allows students to share living, cooking, and maintenance expenses.